arpege/Crypto-ICR-lab001/README.md

 # ICR - labo 001

 ## Test suite for the server side
 Make sure that all `.py` have execution privilege and python3 is installed on the machine.
-Run `chmod +x test_server.py && chmod +x test_client.py && chmod +x server.py && chmod +x client.py` to add privileges.
+Run `chmod +x test_server.py && chmod +x server.py` to add privileges.

 To run the server test suite :